for Transformation through the Arts

 The CARAVAN Award goes to an individual of artistic, literary, academic, faith or philanthropic distinction who has used the arts in exceptional ways for transformational purposes.

-The first CARAVAN Award was presented in August 2017 at St. Martin-in-the-Fields, Trafalgar Square in London, U.K. to Elif Shafak, public intellectual, cultural commentator and novelist shortlisted for the 2019 Booker Prize.
+The first CARAVAN Award was presented in August 2017 at St. Martin-in-the-Fields, Trafalgar Square in London, U.K. to Elif Shafak, best-selling novelist, public intellectual, cultural commentator, shortlisted for the 2019 Booker Prize.

 CARAVAN was honored present this award to Elif Shafak, whose storytelling has profoundly transcended Eastern and Western boundaries of faith and culture.
 Elif writes in both Turkish and English, and has published 16 books, 11 of which are novels, including the bestselling The Bastard of Istanbul, The Forty Rules of Love and Three Daughters of Eve.
 As the most widely read women writer in Turkey, her books have been translated into 47 languages and she has been awarded the prestigious Chevalier des Arts et des Lettres.